Medaware-org/stact-docs/README.md

 Lux perpetua luceat ets!

 ### How to build this
-Assuming you have `xelatex` installed on a Unix-like environment, simply run
+Assuming you have `xelatex` installed, and are working on a Unix-like environment, simply
+run:
 ```sh
 make open
 ```